DoggyCraft/QUndo/README.md

 "/qundo exit" removes all knowledge of block changes since the time point.
 This is a good idea to use, as the plugin keeps recording block changes, unless the player undoes the changes.

+"/qundo help" help command.
+Does the same as "/qundo".

 ## Permission
 There exists only one permission in this plugin.